Code-Institute-Submissions/MS1-Project-Poly-Bloom-Handmade/README.md

 I decided to make this site in order to promote Poly Bloom Handmade.
 My plan was to build an attractive, intuitive and infomative website that represented the elegance and simplicity associated with the products on sale.

 My intentions were to improve overall customer interaction and brand awareness.
-Keeping customers up to date with the brand's social feed was a high priority as well as having links nested within the site to the online store where actual Poly Bloom Hanmade products can be purchased.
+Keeping customers up to date with the brand's social feed was a high priority as well as having links nested within the site to the online store where actual Poly Bloom Handmade products can be purchased.

 ### User Stories